ivayloivanof/GitHub.Top.Contributors.Tool/README.md

 ###A tool that allows one to get a list of the top 10 contributors to a GitHub repo and how many commits each contributor has.

-####First navigate to the "kennethreitz-requests-6cfe6e7" directory and run `python setup.py install` to install the python requests library.
+####First navigate to the "requests" directory and run `python setup.py install` to install the python requests library.
 You may need to prefix this with `sudo`
 To use the tool run `python get_top_ten_contributors.py`